 Nathan Manilow Sculpture Park

-The Nathan Manilow Sculpture Park, or “theNate” as we like to call it, is a collection of 30 master works of large-scale sculpture situated within 100 acres of prairie landscape.
+Here at theNate (Nathan Manilow Sculpture Park) you will find a collection of 31 master works (soon to be 32 with new donations/acquisitions!) of large-scale sculpture situated within 100 acres of prairie landscape.

 - Governors State University 1 University Parkway University Park, IL 60484